Challenger expedition: Scientific objectives

 One of the goals of the physical measurements for HMS Challenger was to be able to verify the hypothesis put forward by Carpenter on the link between temperature mapping and global ocean circulation in order to provide some answers on the phenomena involved in the major oceanic mixing.
 This study is a continuation of the preliminary exploratory missions of HMS Lightning (1823) and HMS Porcupine (1844).
 These results are important for Carpenter because his explanation differed from that of another renowned oceanographer at the time, the American Matthew Fontaine Maury.
 All these results of physical measurements were synthesized by John James Wild (i.e. the expedition's secretary-artist) in his doctoral thesis at the University of Zurich.

 A second important issue concerning the collection of different kinds of physical data on the ocean floor was the laying of submarine telegraph cables.
 Many transoceanic cables were being laid in the 1860s and 1870s and their efficient laying and operation were matters of great strategic and commercial importance.

-At each of the 360 stations the crew measured the bottom depth, temperature at different depths, observed weather and surface ocean conditions, and collected seafloor, water, and biota samples.
+At each of the 360 stations the crew measured the bottom depth and temperature at different depths, observed weather and surface ocean conditions, and collected seafloor, water and biota samples.
 Challenger's crew used methods that were developed in prior small-scale expeditions to make observations.
 To measure depth, they would lower a line with a weight attached to it until it reached the sea floor.
 The line was marked in 25 fathom intervals with flags denoting depth.
 Because of this, the depth measurements from Challenger were, at best, accurate to the nearest 25 fathom demarcation.
 The sinker often had a small container attached to it that would allow for the collection of bottom sediment samples.

 The crew used a variety of dredges and trawls to collect biological samples.
 The dredges consisted of metal nets attached to a wooden plank and dragged across the sea floor.
 Mop heads attached to the wooden plank would sweep across the sea floor and release organisms from the ocean bottom to be caught in the nets.
 Trawls were large metal nets towed behind the ship to collect organisms at different depths of water.
 Upon the retrieval of a dredge or trawl, Challenger crew would sort, rinse, and store the specimens for examination upon return.
 The specimens were often preserved in either brine or alcohol.
+Manganese nodules and sediment, which was later found to contain micrometeorites, was collected from the ocean floor.